-SVM administrators can administer SVMs and its resources, such as volumes, protocols, and services, depending on the capabilities assigned by the cluster administrator.
-SVM administrators cannot create, modify, or delete SVMs.
+A storage virtual machine (SVM) administrator can administer SVMs and their resources, such as volumes, protocols, and services, depending on the capabilities assigned by the cluster administrator.
+An SVM administrator cannot create, modify, or delete SVMs.

 Note: SVM administrators cannot log in to Storage Manager.